JoinColony/colonyNetwork/docs/_TLDR_Reputation.md

 Unlike a token, reputation cannot be transacted between accounts.
 Reputation can only be gained or lost through interactions with other members of a colony.

 ### Completing Tasks
 The most straightforward way of gaining reputation is by completing tasks within the colony.
-Tasks funded with native tokens generate reputation for their recipient upon payout.
+Tasks funded with internal tokens generate reputation for their recipient upon payout.

 The amount of reputation gained or lost through a task is determined by the task's rating:

 * `[1]` **Unsatisfactory**.
 The work done did not meet the expectations established by the manager.
-The worker is *penalized* reputation equal to the native token payout.
+The worker is *penalized* reputation equal to the internal token payout.
 * `[2]` **Satisfactory**.
 The work done met the established expectations.
-Worker is awarded reputation equal to the native token payout.
+Worker is awarded reputation equal to the internal token payout.
 * `[3]` **Excellent**.
 The work done exceeded the expectations of the manager.
-Reputation is awarded at 1.5 times the native token payout.
+Reputation is awarded at 1.5 times the internal token payout.

 When a payout is received for the completion of a task, reputation is awarded within the task's domain, as well as all its parent domains.
 If the task is tagged with a skill, reputation is awarded in the skill, as well as all its parent skills.

-See [Tasks](/colonynetwork/docs-tasks/) for more information about the task workflow and ratings.
+See [Tasks](/colonynetwork/tldr-tasks/) for more information about the task workflow and ratings.

 See the colonyJS [task lifecycle](/colonyjs/topics-task-lifecycle/) for implementation examples.